Skip to main content

 Description

-Built around the Raspberry Pi Pico 2W microcontroller, this project integrates an RFID reader, Wi-Fi-based control, a matrix keypad, LCD feedback display, and a servo motor attatched by an iron wire to a door mechanism.
+Built around the Raspberry Pi Pico 2W microcontroller, this project integrates an RFID reader, Wi-Fi-based control, a matrix keypad, LCD feedback display, and a servo motor attatched by an iron wire to a door latch.
 The goal is to provide secure, user-friendly access control that can be managed both locally and remotely.

 Motivation